vessokolev/chain-log/README.md

 ## About

 This system implements a cryptographic chain verification mechanism for log events using configurable hash algorithms (SHA256, SHA384, SHA512) and HMAC (Hash-based Message Authentication Code).
 It creates a verifiable chain of log entries where each entry is cryptographically linked to the previous one, ensuring data integrity and tamper detection.

+**⚠️ Critical Operational Requirements:**

+**This system is designed for archived/rotated logs, NOT active log files:**
+- **Use Case**: Process logs that have been rotated by rsyslog and are no longer being written to
+- **Do NOT use**: On log files that are currently open and being written by rsyslog or other processes
+- **Reason**: Processing active logs can cause file corruption, incomplete chains, or race conditions

+**Storage Requirements:**
+- **HDF5 files and TSA timestamps must be stored separately** from the archived logs
+- **Purpose**: Prevent accidental deletion during log rotation or cleanup procedures
+- **Recommendation**: Store verification data in a dedicated, secure location with proper backup procedures

 **Key Advantage: Precise Tamper Detection**